jmercat/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jean Mercat holds a doctorate in artificial intelligence from the Paris Saclay University.
-His research interests include machine learning, neural networks, autonomous driving, and scientific computing.
+As a research scientist at the Toyota Research Institute, I bring my expertise in machine learning with a doctorate from Paris Saclay University.
+My current research interests include developing embodied machine learning solutions for sensory-motor systems and exploring the frontiers of robotics with human interactions.
+Through my work, I am dedicated to advancing state-of-the-art ML research for robotics and driving meaningful innovation.